balaji1974/nosql/mongodb/README.md

     max : 5000,
     autoIndexId:true
-}); -> This will create a capped collection called students that will hold a maximum of 5000 documents and will rewrite once this limit has been reached db.studenta.drop() -> This will drop the collection named students
+}); -> This will create a capped collection called students that will hold a maximum of 5000 documents and will rewrite once this limit has been reached db.students.drop() -> This will drop the collection named students
 ```

 ### Insert